 Therapists in Oxford

-I have 20 years experience in working with people from all walks of life in health and wellbeing setting.
-18 years of working for the District Health Board across a range of areas.
-I have the skills and training to work with significant trauma including sexual trauma, identity issues, health and ageing, life changes, helping you to meet your life potential.
-I do individual and couple counselling.
-Relationship counselling with the foundational base of Transactional Analysis.
+Ready for change/growth?
+Visit me at my healing counselling space at our hobby farm right by Mt Oxford conservation park.
+I have over 20 years experience working with people from all walks of life.
+18 years with the District Health Board across a range of areas.
+I have skills and training to work with significant trauma, including sexual and other trauma, identity issues, health and ageing, life changes; to assist you to meet your full life potential.
+I provide individual and couple counselling all underpinned with the foundational base of Transactional Analysis psychotherapy.
+I incorporate many other modalities into our therapy.

-I have 20 years experience in working with people from all walks of life in health and wellbeing setting.
-18 years of working for the District Health Board across a range of areas.
-I have the skills and training to work with significant trauma including sexual trauma, identity issues, health and ageing, life changes, helping you to meet your life potential.
-I do individual and couple counselling.
-Relationship counselling with the foundational base of Transactional Analysis.
+Ready for change/growth?
+Visit me at my healing counselling space at our hobby farm right by Mt Oxford conservation park.
+I have over 20 years experience working with people from all walks of life.
+18 years with the District Health Board across a range of areas.
+I have skills and training to work with significant trauma, including sexual and other trauma, identity issues, health and ageing, life changes; to assist you to meet your full life potential.
+I provide individual and couple counselling all underpinned with the foundational base of Transactional Analysis psychotherapy.
+I incorporate many other modalities into our therapy.

 More Therapists Nearby